nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 add the `Subject` into the `SubjectList` by using the `add [SUBJECT_NAME]` feature, elaborated further in <a href="#adding-imp">4.7 Adding objects implementation</a>.
 For example, after adding a `Subject` CS2101, the CS2101 `Subject` can be accessed by entering `access CS2101`.
 The application first reads the command using the Ui class, then parses the user input using the `SubjectParser` class, similar to adding a subject.
 The program will register the user input as a command to access a subject.
-The SubjectParser will create a new AccessSubjectCommand class, and this class will be returned to the main function.
+The SubjectParser will create a new `AccessSubjectCommand` class, and this class will be returned to the main function.
-The main program will run the execute() method of AccessSubjectCommand.
+The main program will run the execute() method of `AccessSubjectCommand`.
 The execute() method checks for subjects in the `SubjectList` whose title matches the `[SUBJECT_NAME]`, and if a subject matches, the subject will be passed as a parameter to the goToSubject() method.
-The goToSubject() method will then have a loop that reads user inputs and parse these inputs to create new TopicCommand or TaskCommand classes to execute.
+The goToSubject() method will then have a loop that reads user inputs and parse these inputs to create new `TopicCommand` or `TaskCommand` classes to execute.

 The sequence diagram of accessing a `Subject` Maths is shown below.
 ![AccessSubjectSequenceDiagram](https://user-images.githubusercontent.com/47527482/98199431-171f8900-1f66-11eb-9dfe-fc263ccfe15f.png)

 #### 4.8.2 Accessing a Topic
 You can access a topic by entering `topic [TOPIC_NAME]`.
-The topic needs to be a topic that already exists in the list, and you can add the `Topic` into the `TopicList` of a `Subject` by using the `add [TOPIC_NAME]` feature, elaborated further in <a href="#adding-imp">4.7 Adding objects implementation</a>.
+The topic needs to be a topic that already exists in the list, and you can add the `Topic` into the `TopicList` of a `Subject` by using the adding a topic feature, elaborated further in <a href="#adding-imp">4.7 Adding objects implementation</a>.

 ## 5. Logging <a name = "logging"> </a>
 We use [java.util.logging](https://docs.oracle.com/en/java/javase/11/docs/api/java.logging/java/util/logging/package-summary.html)